The Marine Night Team at a glance

 Colin Griffith - moorings and instruments.
 My interests lie in tidal dynamics, extreme statistics, scientific moorings, cruise based observations and using AUVs to measure the ocean.
 I am a member of the Department of Physics, Sea Ice and Technology and a prolific user of the research vessels at SAMS and elsewhere.

-main areas of my research involve the shallow, coastal seas of the Arctic, particularly in the waters around Svalbard and Greenland.
+Finlo Cottier - moorings, instruments, physical oceanography.
+My main scientific interests relate to the oceans and seas of the Arctic and the Antarctic.
+The main areas of my research involve the shallow, coastal seas of the Arctic, particularly in the waters around Svalbard and Greenland.
 My primary research interests are in physical oceanography but I'm also interested in the multi-disciplinary view of high-latitude seas.

 Researchers at IOPAN (Institute of Oceanology, Polish Academy of Sciences)